CoherentLabs/GameUIComponents/docs/content/en/interaction-manager/spatial-navigation.md

 #### navigatableElement

-The navigatableElement can either be a string with an element selector
+The `navigatableElement` can either be a string with an element selector.

 ```{.javascript}
 spatialNavigation.init(['.square']);